-The Board of Directors has established Committees as required by law or regulation and as it deems appropriate given the nature, scale and complexity of the Company.
+The Board has established Board and Management Committees as required by law or regulation and as it deems appropriate given the nature, scale and complexity of the Company.
 The roles and responsibilities of the Committees are further described in this section.

-Audit Committee
+Board Audit Committee